How to convert Figma designs to code with Cursor AI

 The testimonials section simply displays the three images placed in the images folder on the last step.

-One tip for displaying images effectively is to tell Cursor AI their dimensions.
-This allows the tool to format them more effectively.
+One tip to display images effectively is to tell Cursor AI their dimensions, to help the tool format them more effectively.
 Here’s the prompt:

 Remove everything currently in the testimonials section.